Ravenbrook/mps/procedure/review.rst

 review document.
 The review document for a document of tag <tag> and revision <revision> will be review.<tag>.<revision>.

+[On GitHub, the edit log might include review and other comments displayed in the pull request.
+These can have responses and be closed.
+In this case, a separate log may not be necessary.
+RB 2023-01-28]

 _`.edit.order`: The log should be in numerical order, one issue per line.

 _`.edit.extra`: You may make corrections to defects which you spot